odin-delrio/odindelrio.com/content/post/rx-concat-map-eager.md

 ```

 We will need to obtain the other fields from somewhere else...
-Then, we will create the [PublicProfile](https://github.com/odin-delrio/coding-tests/blob/master/rx-concat-eager/src/main/java/org/odin/PublicProfile.java) entity which have the followers/followings stats.
+In this case, we have the [PublicProfile](https://github.com/odin-delrio/coding-tests/blob/master/rx-concat-eager/src/main/java/org/odin/PublicProfile.java) entity (with the corresponding repository) which have the followers/followings stats.

 Solving this in an imperative way could be something like: